Personal Injury -- Plaintiff Law

 Jury trials are a search for the truth, with strict rules on the kind of evidence the parties may present and how.
 Most importantly, all the evidence presented must be relevant and verifiable.
 Police reports and witness statements can establish the sequence of events, and doctors may testify to explain the nature of the injuries suffered.

-While prior bad acts are normally inadmissible in civil lawsuits as they are in criminal trials, they could come in if they are relevant to the facts at hand.
-For example, while courts usually consider details of a defendant’s drug or alcohol use unfairly prejudicial, they may allow this kind of evidence if the police discovered that the driver was impaired at the time of a pedestrian-vehicle accident.
+While prior bad acts are generally inadmissible in civil lawsuits as they are in criminal trials, they could come in if they are relevant to the facts at hand.
+For example, while courts usually consider details of a defendant’s drug or alcohol use unfairly prejudicial, they may allow this kind of evidence if the police discover that the driver was impaired at the time of a pedestrian-vehicle accident.

 What Kind of Damages Are Awarded in Pedestrian Accident Lawsuits?